Dramatic Protests and British Occupiers

 Meanwhile, Cornwallis writes an officer friend, “Now, my dear friend, what is our plan?”
-As his army heals, he eventually decides—against orders from Clinton—to move to Virginia.
+As his army heals, he debates at least eight different options, according to his letters.[a]
+Eventually he decides—against late-arriving orders from Clinton—to move to Virginia.
 He hopes to join up with another British army there.
 Just two weeks after arriving here, they pack up camp, drums roll, columns form, and Cornwallis’ army marches back out 3rd Street to its eventual surrender at Yorktown.

 The impact of his North Carolina campaign on that army shows in his “returns,” or troop counts.
 He entered the state in January with 3,224.
 He leaves three months later with half that number—1,723.
 Craig’s force remains behind, to keep the port open for supplies.